isomerpages/moe-sls/_teacher-user-guide/Discover/(1) View External Resources (New).md

 <ol>
     <li>On the Search in External Resources page, enter your search terms, if any, (e.g. Google) in the Search Bar.</li>
-    <li>Note: If you are unsure of what you are searching for, you can leave the Search Bar empty, and press Enter to return your search results.</li>
+	<u>Note</u>: If you are unsure of what you are searching for, you can leave the Search Bar empty, and press Enter to return your search results.
     <li>The default filters have been applied for you.</li>
-    <li>Note: Click <strong>Guided Search</strong> to search for specific words/phrases.</li>
+    <u>Note</u>: Click <strong>Guided Search</strong> to search for specific words/phrases.
     <li>Click the <strong>View Details</strong> icon to find out more about a particular website.</li>
     <li>To launch a website, click the Website Card.
 Alternatively, click the <strong>Expand</strong> icon from the Website Details Card.
 You will be redirected to the website on a new tab.</li>
 </ol>